 “Happyland” comes from the team of Neil Meron and Craig Zadan (NBC's “Smash,” Lifetime's “Bonnie & Clyde”), pictured above, and their production company, Storyline Entertainment.
 It follows the misadventures at a popular theme park and with its staff.
 Directed by Lee Toland Krieger, the pilot starred Bianca Santos, Zulay Henao, Shane Harper, Katherine McNamara, Cameron Moulene, Brady Smith and Ryan Rottman.

 Also read: MTV Renews ‘Teen Wolf’ for Season 4

-“Faking It” was created and executive-produced by Carter Covington (“10 Things I Hate About You,” “Hart of Dixie,” “Greek”).
+“Faking It” was written and executive-produced by Carter Covington (“10 Things I Hate About You,” “Hart of Dixie,” “Greek”), based on a story by Dana Min Goodman and Julia Wolov.
 The series features two best friends who really want to be popular in high school and do whatever it takes, including being something they're not.
 The pilot starred Bailey Buntain, Gregg Sulkin, Katie Stevens, Michael Willett and Rita Volk.

 These are the first two greenlights for MTV under president Susanne Daniels and head of scripted Mina Lefevre.

 Produced by Blumhouse Productions, Catherine Hardwicke and Emmy Grinwis will executive produce “Eye Candy” alongside Jason Blum (“Paranormal Activity,” “Insidious,” “Sinister,” “The Purge”), Yvonne Bernard and Beth Elise Hawk.
 It follows Lindy (Justice) who joins with the online hackers to bring him and other deadly criminals to justice.